Owning a home is a big responsibility and it’s important to get familiar with these basic HVAC terms and abbreviations.

 Ductwork or Ducts

-Ductwork or Ducts are hollow pipes used to transfer air from the air handler to the air vents throughout your home.
+Ductwork or Ducts are hollow pipes used to transfer air from the air handler to the vents throughout your home.
 Ductwork is one of the most important components of a home heating and cooling system.
+If a room in your house is not heating or cooling correctly or air is not passing through the vents, there could be an issue with your ducts.

 A piece of equipment that adds water vapor to heated air as it moves out of the furnace.
 This adds necessary moisture to protect your furnishings and reduce static electricity.

-For more information about humidifiers and humidity, check out our blog post, Your Home’s Humidity.
+Looking for more information about humidifiers and humidity?
+We have you covered!
+Check out our blog post, Your Home’s Humidity.

 The Minimum Efficiency Reporting Value is the standard comparison of the efficiency of an air filter.
 The MERV scale ranges from 1 (least efficient) to 16 (most efficient), and measures a filter’s ability to remove particles from 3 to 10 microns in size.